unnoun9/grid/README.md

 ## Repository Structure
 - `src` directory contains all the source code that we will be editing.
     * It has all the .cpp and .h files.
+    * `structures` directory here contains files for implementation of our own data structures that will be needed.
+For now, we are using STL's data structure.
+Will change once these are properly implemented.
 - `bin` directory contains the executable output program and SFML dlls (which are important for dynamic linking).
     * The final executable i.e `grid.exe` will be here along with .dll files that are necessary to run the program.
 - `dependencies` directory has all the libraries' header files and lib files.